 MEDIATOR NAME, ADDRESS, TELEPHONE, FAX AND EMAIL:

 SUPERIOR COURT OF CALIFORNIA, COUNTY OF INYO

 PLAINTIFF/PETITIONER:

 DEFENDANT/RESPONDENT:

-CONFIDENTIALITY AGREEMENT MEDIATION SESSION
+CONFIDENTIALITY AGREEME!
+MEDIATION SESSION NT CASE NUMBER:

-(DO NOT FILE WITH THE COURT; send to ADR Administrator, P.O.
+(DO NOT FILE WITH THE COURT; send to ADR Admir nistrator, P.O.
 Drawer U, Independence, CA 93526)

-The participants in the mediation proceeding of this case agree that:
+The participants in the mediation proceeding of this case a gree that:

-- No written or oral communication made by any party, attorney, mediator, or other participant in any mediation session in this case may be used for any purpose in any pending or future proceeding unless all parties, including the mediator, so agree.
-Disclosure of information that otherwise is privileged will not alter its privileged character. - 2.
-The parties will not subpoen athe mediator or any documents submitted to the mediator during or in connection with the mediation process.
-The mediator will not testify voluntarily on behalf of a party. - 3.
-This agreement will not preclude a report of information to the ADR Administrator or an inquiry by the Administrator regarding complaints against a mediator. - This agreement does not affect the admissibility of a written settlement agreement reached as a result of this mediation proceeding in an action to enforce that settlement.
+No written or oral communication made by any party, attorney, mediator, or other participant in any mediation session in this case may be used for any purpose in any pending or future proceeding unless all parties, including the mediator, so agree.
+Disclosure of information that otherwise is privileged will not alter its privileged character.

+The parties will not subpoena the mediator or any connection with the mediation process.
+The mediator or any connection with the mediation process.

+This agreement will not preclude a report of inform Administrator regarding complaints against a mediator

+This agreement does not affect the admissibility of a v mediation proceeding in an action to enforce that settle

+Dated:

-Dated: Mediator
+Mediator

 Party Party

 Attorney Attorney

 Party Party

+raity raity

 Attorney Attorney

 Other Participant Other Participant

 Title Title

 Representing (specify party) Representing (specify party)

 Additional pages attached (number)

-CONFIDENTIALITY AGREEMENT - MEDIATION SESSION
+CONFIDENTIALITY AGREEME NT - MEDIATION SESSION